You Are Your Own Worst Enemy

 "Why don't you give up, at least you can succeed at failure."

-Next up was more practice and improving of every detail I could think of to help my performance be all it could be.
-This went on for a while until I finally felt comfortable to actually show it to a real audience while I was performing at the restaurant which hired me as their resident magician.
-So, the next time I was to go in, I loaded up and because I wasn’t sure where to put the chop cup itself, for those of you who don’t know, it’s a cup (no surprises there), that is a bit too big to sit in any pocket without looking far too bulky on, at the time, what was already a suspiciously bulky outfit!
+Next up was more practice and improvement of every detail I could think of to help my performance be all it could be.
+This went on for a while until I finally felt comfortable to show it to a real audience while I was performing at the restaurant, which hired me as their resident magician.
+So, the next time I was to go in, I loaded up, and I wasn't sure where to put the chop cup itself.
+For those of you who don't know, it's a cup (no surprises there), that is a bit too big to sit in any pocket without looking far too bulky on, at the time, what was already a suspiciously bulky outfit!
 My solution then, which it still is to this day, was to have it tied to one of my belt loops and hang at my side.
-Now of course was the time for an update from our regularly scheduled guest, that idiot in my own head.
+Now, of course, was the time for an update from our regularly scheduled guest, that idiot in my own head.

 "That looks ridiculous, how can anyone take you seriously looking like that?"

-Ignoring the gremlins inside my head, I continued as normal, performing to the guests in the restaurant that night and lo and behold they loved my new effect.
-People laughed at the right moments, their eyes were drawn away by the misdirection and were surprised by the climax.
-Sure there were a few mistakes, were one thing appeared too early, or a load was revealed by a curious spectator with grabby hands too early, a misdirection completely failed meaning a sleight didn’t work, or a joke fell flat.
+Ignoring the gremlins inside my head, I continued, as usual, performing to the guests in the restaurant that night and lo and behold they loved my new effect.
+People laughed at the right moments; their eyes were drawn away by the misdirection and were surprised by the climax.
+Sure there were a few mistakes, where one thing appeared too early, or a load was revealed by a curious spectator with grabby hands too soon, a misdirection ultimately failed which resulted in a sleight not working, or a joke fell flat.
 But for the most part, the magic worked.
 Sure, I needed to go back to the drawing board and do a lot of work to help this effect be all it can be, but the important thing was I had done it.

-Amazingly enough, the little voice didn’t have very much to say anymore.
-Something I have found to be the case time and time again.
+Amazingly enough, the little voice didn't have very much to say anymore—something I have found to be the case time and time again.
 The best way to shut the voice up is to ignore it and carry on anyway!
-Funnily enough, that voice has been popping up a lot of late when it came to writing this article, and the others I’ve worked on.
-Always telling me to doubt myself, give up and go back to playing video games, at least there I can’t screw up to massively and embarrass myself.
+Funnily enough, that voice has been popping up a lot of late when it came to writing this article, and the others I've started writing.
+Always telling me to doubt myself, give up and go back to playing video games, at least there I can't screw up to massively and embarrass myself.